 These fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.

 - Duke University and University of North Carolina at Chapel Hill, USA: Fellows can earn either a Master in International Development Policy from Duke or a master’s degree in various departments from the University of North Carolina.
 In addition, Fellows at both Duke and UNC can earn a graduate certificate in international peace and conflict resolution from the University of North Carolina.

 - International Christian University, Tokyo, Japan: The Department of Public Policy and Social Research offers master’s degrees in social sciences, natural sciences, and interdisciplinary studies.
-Fellowship recipients may not study at a Rotary Peace Center in their home country, with the exception of candidates from Thailand, who may attend the center at Chulalongkorn University.
+Fellowship recipients may not study at a Rotary Peace Center in their home country, with the exception of candidates from Thailand, who may attend the centre at Chulalongkorn University.

 - University of Bradford, Bradford, England: The Department of Peace Studies at Bradford is the largest in the world and offers several master’s degrees.

 - University of Queensland, Brisbane, Australia: Fellows earn a master’s degree in international studies and peace and conflict studies in the Graduate Centre of Governance and International Affairs.

 - Uppsala University, Uppsala, Sweden: The Department of Peace and Conflict Research offers a master’s degree in social science.
 It is internationally renowned for its free and globally accessible collection of data related to conflict.

 - Chulalongkorn University, Bangkok, Thailand: The professional development certificate is awarded to experienced professionals who complete the university’s intensive three-month program in peace and conflict prevention and resolution.